Mignon G. Eberhart

-Mignon Good Eberhart (July 6, 1899, Lincoln, Nebraska – October 8, 1996, Greenwich, Connecticut) was an American author of mystery novels.
+Mignon Good Eberhart (July 6, 1899 – October 8, 1996) was an American author of mystery novels.
 She had one of the longest careers (from the 1920s to the 1980s) among major American mystery writers.

 Early life

-Mignonette Good was born July 6, 1899, in Lincoln, Nebraska.
+Eberhart was born Mignonette Good on July 6, 1899, in Lincoln, Nebraska.
 As a teenager, Good often wrote short stories and novels to occupy herself.
 From 1917 to 1920, she attended Nebraska Wesleyan University but did not complete the coursework for a degree.
-In 1923, she married Alanson Clyde Eberhart, and began writing short stories to combat boredom.
+In 1923, she married Alanson Clyde Eberhart, cousin of the poet Richard Eberhart, and began writing short stories to combat boredom.
 Within several years, she had begun writing novels.
 In 1929, she published her first novel, The Patient in Room 18, which introduced her series character Nurse Sarah Keate and her boyfriend Detective Lance O'Leary.
 A second novel, While the Patient Slept, also featuring Keate, received the $5000 Scotland Yard Prize in 1931.
 Four years later, Eberhart's alma mater presented her with an honorary doctorate.